PaperMC/docs/docs/paper/dev/getting-started/userdev.md

     }
 }
 ```

 :::

-## Adding the devbundle dependency
+## Adding the dev-bundle dependency
-If you try to load your gradle project now, you will receive an error saying you have to declare
+If you try to load your Gradle project now, you will receive an error saying you have to declare
 a dev bundle dependency.
 You can do that by adding to your `dependencies` block in your `build.gradle.kts`
 file.